 Swedish crayfish party – kräftskiva

-A long time ago, Swedes who loved to party, found the calm half year between midsummer and Christmas for too long, so they came up with the idea of squeezing in another party in the end of the Summer or early Autumn: the crayfish party.
+A long time ago, Swedes who loved to party, found the calm half year between midsummer and Christmas for too long, so they came up with the idea of squeezing in another party in the end of the ummer or early autumn: the crayfish party.

 With the crayfish party, Swedes celebrate the end of the traditional annual ban on fishing for crustaceans between 1st of November and the first Wednesday in August.
 Since 1994 there is no ban anymore.
 No reason for Swedes to stop this beloved sticky-finger tradition.